-To foreigner’s surprise, China has censorship of Github, so you can’t simply use npm install && bower install within the firewall.
+To foreigner’s surprise, China has censorship of Github, so you can’t simply use npm install & bower install within the firewall.
 Hosting on AWS and some analytics tools are also blocked, so you have to find alternatives.
-Besides, your colleague developers may have a different work style instead of adapting scrum methodology or use JIRA board for visibility.
+Besides, your colleague developers may have a different work style instead of adapting scrum methodology or use the JIRA board for visibility.